chriskrycho/v4.chriskrycho.com/2019/colfax-half-marathon.txt

 - 58th overall, out of 4617 = top 1.25%
 - 48th among men, out of 1830 = top 2.7%
 - 19th among 30–39-year-olds, out of 671 = top 2.9%

+This is particularly happy because it’s coming on only about 3 months of active training.
+That bodes well for future efforts with more miles under my feet!

 ---